felipetovarhenao/bell-tutorials/public/markdown/19_formatting.md

-# Indentation and Code Etiquette: Writing Clean and Readable Code
+# Indentation and Code Etiquette

+> _Writing Clean and Readable Code_

 ## Introduction